beaver-factory/bootcamp_benchmark_infra/README.md

 In order to create your own deployed resource group and resources, follow these steps:

 1. Create a free Azure account,
-2. Add users and assign users to a group for ease of permissions granting (contributor access at the subscription level allows users to interact with all resource groups and resources in the subscription for getting started),
+2. Add users and assign users to a group for ease of permissions granting (contributor access at the subscription level allows users to interact with all resource groups and resources in the subscription for getting started).
+Make a note of the user group Object ID for use in step 8,
-3. Create an App Registration via the portal,
+3. Create an App Registration via the portal and make a note of the App Registration Service Princial Object ID for use in step 8,
 4. Install AZ CLI tools and log in by running `az login`,
 5. Create a backend to hold the terraform state by running `make setup_tf_backend`

    - this will deploy infrastructure to a separate resource group in Azure that is responsible for holding the Terraform state for the Bootcamp Benchmark project.
    - it will also create a `main.tf` that will hold the required config to connect to this backend.

-6. Create a workflow to process function error handling by following the steps in 'Creating Power Automate Flow',
+6. Create a Power Automate Flow to process function error handling by following the steps in 'Creating Power Automate Flow',
 7. Create a service principal by following the steps in 'Adding Secrets to GitHub' and check secrets are in the GitHub repos,
-8. Update the variable names in `az.variables_stag.tfvars` and `az.variables_prod.tfvars`, note:
+8. Update the variable values (names of resources to be deployed) in `az.variables_stag.tfvars` and `az.variables_prod.tfvars`, note:

    - Resource Names often have to be globally unique,
    - `dev_group_obj_id` is taken from the portal for the user group set up in step 2,